mikesteele/dual-captions/README.md

 As someone learning a foreign language, it is helpful for me to see both what the speaker is saying and the translation.

-As of January 2018, YouTube can only show captions in one language.
+As of March 2018, YouTube and Netflix can only show captions in one language.

 This Chrome Extension creates a MutationObserver which waits for new caption elements to be added to the DOM.
 It then translates the text of these captions and adds the translated captions underneath.